What's New for Room Selection 2015

 1. Block Housing options will be available in Morewood Gardens!

-Housing Services is excited to announce that Morewood Gardens will be an option for groups of 6 to 12 residents applying for Block Housing selection.
-Past Block Housing locations including Fairfax, Webster, Neville, Shirley, and Shady Oak Apartments will continue to be options for Block Housing groups who are interested in apartment-style housing.
+Morewood Gardens will continue to be an option for groups of 6 to 12 residents applying for Block Housing selection.
+Anticipated Block Housing locations for the 2015-2016 academic year include Fairfax, Morewood Gardens, Webster, and Shady Oak Apartments.
 For more information about the Block Housing application and selection process, be sure to read the Block Housing information pages.